GUIDE

 • What does a labor and delivery nurse usually do?

 • A labor and delivery nurse cares for pregnant people during labor, delivery, and postpartum.
 They can also assess pregnant people for signs of premature labor or other pregnancy complications.
-Labor and delivery nurses also provide newborn care and parental and caregiver education that can include bathing, grooming, health, and feeding.
+Labor and delivery nurses also provide newborn care and parental and caregiver education, including bathing, grooming, health, and feeding.

 • How do I become a labor and delivery nurse?